emilymcdaniel/Final_Project/README.md

 ### Economic & Genre Datasets
 To measure economic changes, the Consumer Price Index, Dow Jones Index history, S&P 500 history, Unemployment rates, Home Buyer Index, University of Michigan: Consumer Sentiment (UMCSENT) were pulled from the Bureau of Labor Statistics, Yahoo!
 Finance, Federal Housing Finance Agency, and the Federal Reserve Economic Data, respectively.
 Each was available in .xls, .xlsx, .csv, .txt formats, and can be stored locally.

 The genre dataset was extracted from https://www.the-numbers.com/, available through csv.
-This is an Adventure, Comedy, Action & Drama, and Horror movies dataset from 2008-2020 with box office results
+This is an Action, Adventure, Comedy, Drama, Horror, and Thriller movies dataset from 2006-2020 with box office results.

 ### Data Issues & Resolutions
 1) Date formats are reported by quarter, month or day; additionally, some are listed as beginning of the month, others at the end. ***Dates were standardized to end-of-month formats, shown as YYYYMM.***